 However, it’s crucial to remember that emergencies can make it difficult to get help and rarely fit into your schedule conveniently.
 You may not have time or be able to talk to the authorities about your situation.
 And having to text or make multiple calls due to a 911 outage can cost you valuable time.

-Thankfully, with a reliable mobile alert system like the Rescu app, you won’t have to worry about 911 service interruptions ever again.
+Thankfully, with a reliable mobile alert system like the Rescu app, you won’t have to worry about 911 emergency service interruptions ever again.

 The Fastest Way to Get Help During a 911 Outage

-The Rescu app has its own dedicated UL-Certified Dispatch Center that operates separately from the 911 systems and is available 24/7.
+The Rescu app has its own dedicated UL-Certified Dispatch Center that operates separately from the 911 emergency number systems and is available 24/7.
 So, if an outage occurs in your area, you can send for help immediately with just two taps on your smartphone.